 This is our priority when travelling, over and above all else.
 Irritatingly that usually means travelling at a less than ideal time – but the pay-off is totally worth losing a few hours at your destination.

 The reality for us is that our family are spread across the country, and if we want to guarantee seeing them all during the festivities then chances are we’ll be making at least one hideous journey.

 With that in mind, it’s imperative that we plan meticulously in order to minimise the associated boredom (theirs), which inevitably leads to unimaginable stress (ours).
-This list is by no means foolproof, but it might give you one or two new ideas for best ways to entertain kids in the car.
+This list is by no means foolproof, but it might give you one or two new ideas for some of the best ways to entertain kids in the car.